 Step 3: Move the papers into the location you choose.

-Once your dog has learnt to eliminate in the same spot, modify the papers’ position by just a few inches every day, as sudden changes could provoke a negative response that will force you to have to start the training over.
+Once your dog has learned to eliminate in the same spot, modify the papers’ position by just a few inches every day, as sudden changes could provoke a negative response that will force you to have to start the training over.

 Step 4: Move the papers outside.